ruXlab/solidity-address-table/README.md

 ## Implementations

-There are number of implementations that might would be better suited for specific project
+There are a number of implementations that might be better suited for specific projects.

+Highlights
+* Efficiently store Ethereum addresses in an internal array within contract.
+* Add single or multiple addresses using `_addressBookAdd` and `_addressBookAddMany` functions.
+* Retrieve the total number of addresses using the _addressBookSize function.

 ### EmbeddedAddressTableX8

-[EmbeddedAddressTableX8](./contracts//EmbeddedAddressTableX8.sol) is a Solidity contract module designed to efficiently store and manage a collection of Ethereum addresses.
+[EmbeddedAddressTableX8](./contracts/EmbeddedAddressTableX8.sol) is a Solidity contract module designed to efficiently store and manage a collection of Ethereum addresses.
 It provides an internal array-based storage solution with a maximum capacity of 255 addresses.
 This module is well-suited for applications where a simple address registry with basic management functionality is needed.

+### EmbeddedAddressTableX16

+[EmbeddedAddressTableX16](./contracts/EmbeddedAddressTableX16.sol) is a similar contract module to `EmbeddedAddressTableX8`, with the difference being that it can store up to 65535 Ethereum addresses, providing a larger capacity for address storage.

-The contract exposes a set of internal functions to add, remove, and query addresses, making it easy to integrate with other contracts.
-It also includes a derived test contract, EmbeddedAddressTableX8Test, which allows for convenient testing of the core functionality.
+Both contracts expose a set of internal functions to add, remove, and query addresses, making it easy to integrate with other contracts.
+They also include derived test contracts (EmbeddedAddressTableX8Test and EmbeddedAddressTableX16Test) which allow for convenient testing of the core functionality.

-Highlights
-* Efficiently store up to 254 Ethereum addresses in an internal array.
-* Add single or multiple addresses using _addressBookAdd and _addressBookAddMany functions.
-* Retrieve the total number of addresses using the _addressBookSize function.
-* Prevent the addition of duplicate and zero addresses.
-* Ensure that the order of added addresses is maintained.

 #### Usage

-To integrate `EmbeddedAddressTableX8` into your contract, inherit from it and utilize the provided internal functions for managing addresses.
-This module is abstract and not intended for direct deployment.
-The derived [EmbeddedAddressTableX8Test](./contracts/test/EmbeddedAddressTableX8Test.sol) contract can be used for testing purposes, allowing you to verify the functionality and behavior of the core contract.
+To integrate either `EmbeddedAddressTableX8` or `EmbeddedAddressTableX16` into your contract, inherit from the desired contract and utilize the provided internal functions for managing addresses.
+These modules are abstract and not intended for direct deployment.
+The derived test contracts [EmbeddedAddressTableX8Test](./contracts/test/EmbeddedAddressTableX8Test.sol) and [EmbeddedAddressTableX16Test](./contracts/test/EmbeddedAddressTableX16Test.sol) can be used for testing purposes, allowing you to verify the functionality and behavior of the core contracts.

 # Disclaimer